Sea Level in the Past 20,000 Years

 Conversely, once the factors that initiate warming begin to turn on, warming and associated sea level rise apparently can proceed at a much faster rate until a maximum sea level is reached and factors that influence cooling initiate and bring sea levels down again.

 This is an incredibly fast rate that is tied to the decay of large ice sheets including both the Eurasian and Laurentide Ice Sheets.
 The Laurentide Ice Sheet on North America had mostly retreated from North America by 6,000 years ago leaving behind only the alpine ice sheets.
-Check out the 32-second video below showing the retreat (no audio).
+Check out the video below showing the retreat.

 For more information